 Overactive Bladder Syndrome, (OAB) itself is not a disease, it is a term used to describe a group of urinary symptoms.
+The following article provides a few top tips to help tackle your overactive bladder.

 Of this group of symptoms, the most common is the frequent and sudden urge to urinate.
 Often times this urge is described as uncontrollable.
 Some might lose control of their bladder or experience leaking if they do not make it to the bathroom in time.